Joannarama/Project_1/README.md

 The striking colours and graphics grab the users attention, creating an edgy, modern yet slick and professional feel.

-A light blue gradient background is used in two sections to further define particular areas of the websie, these are the 'our Process' section and the 'Find us here' section of the Contact Us page.
+A light blue gradient background is used in two sections to further define particular areas of the website, these are the 'our Process' section and the 'Find us here' section of the Contact Us page.

 The gradient is subtle and it is used as a visual cue to define these particular areas without distracting the user from the content.